423 Comments

 Got it.
 I'm tired and not seeing as much nuance these days.

 Yes.
 This is exactly my son’s experience and he graduated in 2022.
 He had to take a non degree job that pays barely enough to survive and has zero opportunities for advancement.
 We are helping him pay back his loans, which eats into what we could be saving for retirement.
-He’s probably applied to over 5,000 jobs and heard back from 1.
+He’s applied to too many jobs to count, and heard back from 1.
 Very demoralizing.

 Yes it is demoralizing.
 I hope your son finds a better job soon.
 One thing I learned the hard way when I was trying to find work was that I needed some coaching.
 I drew upon government-funded career counselors in my community, but I could have also paid for that help.